Table of Contents

 What Are These Lights For?

 Let’s get this out the way, these are not meant to be used as a key light, or your main source of light.
-You could and without watching and single review, I’m sure most will say that you can.
+You sort of can, I’m sure most will say that you can.
 But it completely defeats the purpose of a pocket RGB light.

 These should be used mainly as accent lights for a set, portable lights that can be placed anywhere you want or be used to shoot thumbnails, product photography, or macro photography.